rust-lang/reference/src/abi.md

 r[abi]

+This section documents features that affect the ABI of the compiled output of a crate.

+See *[extern functions]* for information on specifying the ABI for exporting functions.
+See *[`extern` block]s* for information on specifying the ABI for linking external libraries.

 ## ABI compatibility

 r[abi.compatibility]

 r[abi.compatibility.type]
 Two types, `T` and `U`, can be *abi compatible*.

+> [!NOTE]
+> *abi compatible* types can be used in place of each other in signatures when calling via [function pointer] at runtime (via pointer, or [`extern` block]).

 r[abi.compatibility.equivalence]
 Two types `T` and `U` are *abi compatible* if: